 Suggestions that leaving the customs union will benefit poorer countries is wrong too.
-No fewer than 49 of the world’s least economically developed nations already have tariff-free access to the EU.
+Forty-nine of the world’s least economically developed nations already have tariff-free access to the EU.

 Being in or out of a customs union does not in itself guarantee enhanced trade.
 Of EU member states, Britain lies 15th in terms of exports per capita according to latest estimates.
 The Netherlands, in first place, exports four times more per head than the UK.
 Slovakia twice as much, putting it ninth.
 Last year German exports to China were worth $85.4bn while the UK managed $18.4bn.

 On leaving the customs union, the UK will have to renegotiate 295 trade-related agreements with non-EU countries, 202 regulatory co-operation agreements, 69 fisheries agreements, 65 international agreements for airlines, 49 agreements on customs, 45 agreements on nuclear imports and exports including medical isotopes, and 34 food and agriculture deals.

 All of this is achievable but will take a long time and require a massive new bureaucracy funded by taxpayers.

 The UK has been trying for years to get India to lift its 150% tariff on Scotch whisky.
 The Indians are willing but in exchange want, among other concessions, the right for Indian students to study in the UK and work there after leaving university.
 This is unacceptable to the anti-immigrant hardliners in British government circles.